CoborgCMU/Coborg-Platform/catkin_ws/vision_system_readme.md

 In this readme, we will do the following things for vision system:

-- Set up 2D YOLO v3 with ROS
+- Set up 2D YOLO v3 with ROS (Required for the whole system compilation and demo)
-- Set up GPU for YOLO
+- Set up GPU for YOLO (Better to have)
-- Set up 3D YOLO with ROS and surface normal
+- Set up 3D YOLO with ROS and surface normal (Optional)
-- Run goal getter and integrate whole vision system
+- Run goal getter and integrate whole vision system (Required)

 ---
-## Integrating 2D YOLO with ROS
+## Integrating 2D YOLO with ROS (Required for compiling and running our full use case)

 To install YOLO in ROS, we will use a YOLO ROS wrapper GitHub repository [darknet_ros](https://github.com/leggedrobotics/darknet_ros).
 You can simply follow their instructions in the README or follow the instructions below.